Keshav Prasad Maurya: Life

-On 8 April 2016, on the first day of Chaitra, he was appointed the Bharatiya Janata Party chief of Uttar Pradesh.
+On 8 April 2016, on the first day of Chaitra, he was appointed the BJP chief of Uttar Pradesh.
 A member of the Rashtriya Swayamsevak Sangh, he also participated in the Ram Janmabhoomi movement.
-Born in 1969, in Sirathu in Kausambhi district, adjoining Allahabad, Maurya went on to study Hindi Literature at the Hindu Sahitya Sammelan in Allahabad.
+He belongs to Kushwaha community, which is spread across the state of Uttar Pradesh and is known by different names in different regions of state.
+Born in 1969, in Sirathu in Kausambhi district, adjoining Prayagraj, Maurya went on to study Hindi Literature at the Hindu Sahitya Sammelan in Prayagraj.
+Besides being a politician, Maurya is also the owner of several institutions, which includes, a hospital, a petrol pump, an agro trading company and Kamdhenu Logistics.
+His assets are spread across Allahabad.